As you may already know, massage therapy careers are currently in demand.

 You can also look at additional data that applies more specifically to you to get a more accurate image of your employment potential.
-For example, does your particular state or city have a high-level of employment for your industry?
-Unless the job market is over-saturated, the greater the concentration of jobs in an area, the higher your chances getting employed are.
+For example, does your particular state or city have a high level of employment for your industry?
+Unless the job market is over-saturated, the greater the concentration of jobs in an area, the higher your chances of getting employed are.

 Earnings: Earlier we mentioned that you can look at official industry statistics to determine your earning potential.
 While this statistic is a little more difficult to analyze than job-demand, the Bureau of Labor Statistics does provide us with some earning information for Massage Therapists, such as the mean annual wage and percentile wage estimates.